 - ¼ cup Honey

-- 2 Tbsp Rice Vinegar Unseasoned, see substitutions in Notes
+- 2 tablespoon Rice Vinegar Unseasoned, see substitutions in Notes

-- 3 Tbsp Peanut Butter I use creamy but crunchy would be fine too
+- 3 tablespoon Peanut Butter I use creamy but crunchy would be fine too

-- 1 tsp Ginger paste or minced fresh ginger
+- 1 teaspoon Ginger paste or minced fresh ginger

 - 5 cups Broccoli Slaw